-The Remuneration Committee is dealt with under a separate section in the Annual Report entitled "Remuneration Report" which can be found on page 26 to 27.
+The Remuneration Committee is dealt with under a separate section in the Annual Report entitled "Remuneration Report" which can be found on pages 32 to 33.
 This section also includes a "Remuneration Statement" which deals with the remuneration of directors and senior management.

-PRINCIPLE NINE AND TEN: RELATIONS WITH SHAREHOLDERS, WITH MARKET AND INSTITUTION SHAREHOLDERS
+PRINCIPLE NINE AND TEN: RELATIONS WITH SHAREHOLDERS, WITH MARKET, AND INSTITUTIONAL SHAREHOLDERS